Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training

 \subsection{Finding the Tangent Space}

-For datasets where the data manifold is known, the tangent space can be obtained explicitly and it can be used immediately to proceed with TART.
-However, for benchmark or real-world datasets, we often do not know the corresponding data manifold and thus need to approximately estimate the tangent space.
+For datasets where the data manifold is known, the tangent space can be obtained explicitly and used directly in TART.
+However, for benchmark or real-world datasets, the corresponding data manifold is often unknown, and we must therefore estimate the tangent space.

-Suppose that dataset $\{\vx\} \subset \R^d$ lies in a $k$-dimensional manifold embedded in $\R^d$, where $k<d$.
-Indeed, many studies have demonstrated that the intrinsic dimension of image datasets is considerably smaller than the pixel space dimension \cite{Levina2004MaximumLE, pope2021the}.
-Let $\mathbf{D}:\R^k \rightarrow \R^d$ be the parameterization of the $k$-dimensional manifold.
-Also for a data point $\vx \in \R^d$, let $\vz \in \R^k$ be the parameterization of $\vx$, i.e. $\mathbf{D}(\vz) = \vx$.
-By Taylor approximation, we can approximate the manifold locally as a hyperplane:
+Suppose a dataset $\{\vx\} \subset \R^d$ lies on a $k$-dimensional manifold embedded in $\R^d$, where $k<d$.
+Indeed, many studies have demonstrated that the intrinsic dimension of image datasets is considerably smaller than their pixel space dimension~\citep{Levina2004MaximumLE, pope2021the}.
+Let $\mathbf{D}:\R^k \rightarrow \R^d$ be a parameterization of this $k$-dimensional manifold.
+For a data point $\vx \in \R^d$, let $\vz \in \R^k$ be its corresponding parameterization, such that $\mathbf{D}(\vz) = \vx$.
+By a first-order Taylor approximation, we can approximate the manifold locally as a hyperplane: